The Reception Deception Dilemma

 And what on earth had happened to her brain that she could even figure out things like ‘20C H2O’ now?

-When she had the tea brewed, Lorraine showed her where she had some real cream hidden in the fridge, and some turbinado sugar hidden in a cupboard.
+When she had the tea brewed, Lorraine showed her where she had some real milk hidden in the fridge, and some turbinado sugar hidden in a cupboard.
 Apparently, Slayers went through food like starving frat boys.

 Lorraine took a sip and sighed with pleasure.
 “Penny, you’re a life saver.
 I would like a cup of tea each morning, and again around three each afternoon.
-I’ll supply the sugar, the cream, and the tea, and you’ll need to hide each of them again when you’re done.
+I’ll supply the sugar, the milk, and the tea, and you’ll need to hide each of them again when you’re done.
 And thank your friend Raj for me.”Hey Raj, Lorraine says thanks, you want to talk to her?

 About thirty seconds later, there was a reply that was nothing but periods.
 Maybe she needed to stop teasing him about that.